Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 - Representing your interests effectively if going to court becomes necessary

-If you’re struggling to resolve custody disputes, contact us today.
-Our custody lawyer in Morristown, NJ, can help.
+If you’re struggling to resolve custody disputes, contact me today.
+I am a custody lawyer in Morristown, NJ, who understands how to help.

 Why Choose M. Hart Divorce & Family Law for Your Child Custody Dispute

-Our founder, Michele Hart, understands how tough it is to go through a divorce because she's been there herself.
-She has extensive experience as a family lawyer, and she uses her skills to help families like yours.
+I understand how tough it is to go through a divorce because I've been there myself.
+I have extensive experience as a family lawyer, and I use my skills to help families like yours.

-For 30 years, she has been helping families in Morris County when they have disagreements about the care and custody of their children.
-She prioritizes finding solutions that everyone agrees on.
-Instead of focusing on fighting, she focuses on:
+For 30 years, I have been helping families in Morris County when they have disagreements about the care and custody of their children.
+I prioritize finding solutions that everyone agrees on.
+Instead of focusing on fighting, I focus on:

 - Finding creative ways to solve problems that work for everyone